rishvic/oksh/README.md

 make
 ```

-And a binary `rish` will be built in `src` directory.
+A binary `rish` will be built in `src/` directory.
 If you want to install the
 application to the specified prefix (default: `/usr/local`), run `make install`.
 To see all available configuration options, run `./configure --help`.

+---

+Licensed under the GNU General Public License v3.0 or later.